 #!/usr/bin/env runhaskell

-main = print "Hello World!"
+= print "Hello World!" main

 And the second using cabal